-Kurt Andersen’s The Breakup is due to be published by Random House in North America, on August 18th.
+Gary Shteyngart’s The Sensualist is due to be published by Random House in North America and in the UK, on November 10th.

 In 2021, Stacey Swann‘s “bighearted debut”, Olympus, Texas will arrive on shelves in North America and in the UK.
 I spotted it in a catalogue, and I’m very intrigued by it — it has “technicolor characters, plenty of Texas swagger, and a powder keg of a plot”, and has been described as “Wildly entertaining” by Richard Russo, who happens to be one of my favourite authors.
 So, yeah.
 Very much looking forward to giving this a try. here’s the synopsis: